 Landlords’ credit score requirements vary.
-In the Northeast and West Coast, for example, a student would need 650 on their credit score to get an apartment, and in the South, it’s about 600.
+In the Northeast and West Coast, for example, a student would need 650 on his or her credit score to get an apartment, and in the South, it’s about 600.
 That can be a hurdle, and it doesn’t always serve the goal of effective screening.
 In fact, screening applicants by income and credit score is only 55 percent accurate at predicting default risk.

 Student Housing Business: How does TheGuarantors’ risk assessment compare with the traditional model, and how is it different?

 Liao: We screen applicants for our rent coverage and deposit coverage with an advanced AI algorithm that is 85 percent accurate at identifying default risk.
 Where most housing managers focus on income and credit score, we review a myriad of data points with every application.
 And because we’ve built this into an algorithm, our process is quick and easy, and we can help landlords requalify their applicants.
 For a landlord, that translates into lower vacancy rates and less risk.
 It’s a win for the renter and the landlord.

 Student Housing Business: What are some of the data points you consider?